pawanpillai/JWTDemo/README.md

     }
 ```

-2. Future calls to Token Server to generate new Refresh Token:
+2. Future calls to Token Server to generate new "Access Token":
 ```javascript
 HTTP POST Call to: http://localhost:7000/v1/api/auth